davanstrien/flyswot/README.md

 _flyswot_ uses the [Python] programming language.
 You will therefore need to have Python installed on your computer to run _flyswot_.

-For HMD users of `flyswot` it is suggested to use the [Anaconda] distribution of Python.
+For HMD users of `flyswot` it is suggested to use the [Anaconda](https://www.anaconda.com/) distribution of Python.
 If you are on a managed PC/laptop you should request this to be installed via the Technology team.

 ### Create and activate a Conda Environment

 A virtual environment allows us to isolate the requirements of different python packages.
 This can be useful since different python packages might have different requirements.
 Using a virtual environment allows us to install these in a way where you are less likely to have conflicts between these packages.

 There are various different ways of creating virtual environments within Python.
 Anaconda comes with a system for creating virtual environment's.
-Creating Conda environments within Conda can be done in various ways, if you are new to Python and Anaconda it is suggested to use [Anaconda Navigator].
+Creating Conda environments within Conda can be done in various ways, if you are new to Python and Anaconda it is suggested to use [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/index.html).

 You can find more detailed instructions for creating a new virtual environments in the [Anaconda documentation].
 Briefly you should: